patelmeet1009/soldpress/readme.txt

 The general syntax is `${$rets['ListPrice']}`.

-A comprehensive list of variable names and descriptions can be found at [Data Distribution Facility Documentation](http://crea.ca/data-distribution-facility-documentation).
+A comprehensive list of variable names and descriptions can be found at in the [Data Distribution Facility Documentation](http://crea.ca/data-distribution-facility-documentation).

 The default template location is wp-content/plugins/soldpress/template/